ioos/registry/README.md

 The Service Registry (aka the registry) provides the master list of data sets available via DMAC data access services.
 The registry is the official record of what is included in U.S. IOOS.
 The service registry is hosted and operated by NGDC and provides a web based discovery interface for IOOS data.

 TODO: Describe the layout using the figure below (Harvestors, XSLT, ncISO, WAF, Metrics and Tools, Geoportal)
+TODO: Include a section on the Geoportal including examples of querying the server that are listed here. https://geo-ide.noaa.gov/wiki/index.php?title=ESRI_Geoportal#IOOS_WAFs
+TODO: Decide where the master list of Geoportal collection UUIDs will be hosted.
+Currently on the wiki page above AND on the github.com/ioos/catalog repo.
+Pick one as master. https://github.com/ioos/catalog/blob/master/uuid.csv

 # How do I contribute?
 The IOOS Catalog Registration Process on NOAA EDM Wiki:  https://geo-ide.noaa.gov/wiki/index.php?title=IOOS_Catalog_Registration_Process